 What is it?

-The Renaultsport Megane 250 was a very impressive hot hatch that just missed the greatness achieved by the Renaultsport Clio 200.
-Last year though, Renault launched a Trophy special edition, with an extra 15bhp plus a set of chassis tweaks that helped further hone it.
-The firm then took it to the Nürburgring, and broke the lap record for the fastest front-drive hot hatch around the benchmark track.
-These changes have been standardised on the rest of the range for 2012: enter the Renaultsport Megane 265.
-Offered in raw Cup or comfy regular guise, the hot Renault is a more mature alternative to the ragged-edge Clio, and is now closer than ever to topping the class-leading VW Golf GTI for overall honours.
+The Renaultsport Megane 250 was a very impressive hot hatch that just missed the greatness achieved by the old Renaultsport Clio 200.
+But then, Renault launched a Trophy special edition, with an extra 15bhp plus a set of chassis tweaks that helped further hone it.
+The firm then took it to the Nürburgring, and broke the lap record for fastest front-drive hot hatch.
+These changes have now been standardised on the rest: unsurprisingly, called the Renaultsport Megane 265.

 On the inside